nathanaelbosch/ProbNumDiffEq.jl/docs/src/index.md

 ```

 ## Getting Started
-For a quick introduction check out the "[Introduction to ODE Filters](@ref)" tutorial.
+For a quick introduction check out the "[Solving ODEs with Probabilistic Numerics](@ref)" tutorial.

 ## Features